dspeterson/dory/doc/detailed_config.md

 Currently 0 is the only allowed value.
 Note: There should actually be two separate options: a metadata protocol version and a producer protocol version, since Kafka versions these parts of the protocol separately.
-Some minor refactoring needs to be done to make Bruce behave in this manner.
+Some minor refactoring needs to be done to make Dory behave in this manner.
-* `--status_loopback_only`: This specifies that Bruce's web interface should only be available on the loopback interface.
+* `--status_loopback_only`: This specifies that Dory's web interface should only be available on the loopback interface.
-* `--status_port PORT`: This specifies the port Bruce uses for its web interface.
+* `--status_port PORT`: This specifies the port Dory uses for its web interface.
 The default value is 9090.
 * `--max_input_msg_size N`: This specifies the maximum input message size in bytes expected from clients.
 Messages larger than this value will be